-Can be applied to ground in front of beehives for the control of small hive beetles.
+1Can be applied to ground in front of honey bee hives for the control of small hive beetles.

-Can be applied in the late evening at rate of 0.1 lb/A or less.
+2Can be applied in the late evening at rate of 0.1 lb/A or less.

-Some formulations of Sevin XLR are rated as moderately toxic.
+3Some formulations of Sevin XLR are rated as moderately toxic to honey bees.